HarunMbaabu/DataScience-and-Machine-Laerning-at-MurangaUniversity-of-Technology.-/README.md

 Highlights only the best/most important experiences Visually stands out against the sea of cookie-cutter applications Use the correct formula to frame your projects and experiences in terms of business impact(even if they were personal/academic projects)
-Format: What you did -> How you did it -> Impact it made
+Format: What you did -> How you did it -> Impact it made<br>
-Bad: built recommender system in python
+Bad: built recommender system in python.<br>
-Good: built recommender system in python using collaborative filtering and matrix factorizations that resulted in a 3% increase in basket size and a $3M increase in yearly revenue
+Good: built recommender system in python using collaborative filtering and matrix factorizations that resulted in a 3% increase in basket size and a $3M increase in yearly revenue.<br>
-Make sure your resume is easy to read — use www.readable.io and aim for a 5th grade reading level Make sure you have the proper keywords that using www.jobscan.co </p><br>
+Make sure your resume is easy to read — use www.readable.io and aim for a 5th grade reading level.<br>
+Make sure you have the proper keywords that using www.jobscan.co </p><br>
 <b>Your LinkedIn:</b><br>
-<p>Translate yourgit remote add origin git@github.com:HarunHM/DataScience-and-Machine-Laerning-at-MurangaUniversity-of-Technology.-.git
-git push -u origin master experiences from your resume to your LinkedIn.<br>
+<p>Translate your experiences from your resume to your LinkedIn.<br>
 -Create a summary that shows your unique skills and personality.<br>
 -Fill out the skills sections with the right skills so that recruiters find you(cut the extras that clutter your profile) Quickly and simply show your enthusiasm for their company.<br><br>
 -Briefly pitch your unique skills and how they’ll help the company(just give a preview of what you can do).</p><br>